synthoscope/study/README.md

-# Tis is Pavlo Tienin's study repository for tests etc.
+# This is Pavlo Tienin's study repository for tests etc.